sanjar-notes/react/README.md

 As said earlier, I didn't have a *why*, so the notes may be a little unoptimized.
 Will try to make them comfortable soon.

 ## Usage
-Open the [notebook.zim](https://github.com/sanjar-notes/reactjs-notes/blob/master/notebook.zim) file using [Zim](https://www.zim-wiki.org)
+Just clone the repo, it's Markdown 🙌.